aledelorbe/Carrito-de-Compras-Backend/README.md

 Users will only be able to find a product by its name if its status is active.

 It must be ensured that when a user is deleted, all their information is deleted in cascade.

+Mention that the architectural design pattern DTO is used.

+Deploy the project on AWS.

 ## Demo